KritiJethlia/tor-browser-crawler/README.md

 ===============
 ![DISCLAIMER](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d7/Dialog-warning-orange.svg/40px-Dialog-warning-orange.svg.png "experimental")  **experimental - PLEASE BE CAREFUL.
 Intended for reasearch purposes.**

 We have freezed the repository with the source code that we used to collect data for our paper in ACM CCS’14 [“A Critical Analysis of Website Fingerprinting Attacks”](http://homes.esat.kuleuven.be/~mjuarezm/index_files/pdf/ccs14.pdf) [1].
-The [release](https://github.com/webfp/tor-browser-crawler/releases/tag/webfp-paper) is tagged in this repository.

 The crawler can be used in the similar website fingerprinting studies.
 It uses [Selenium](https://selenium-python.readthedocs.org/) to drive the **Tor Browser** and [stem](https://stem.torproject.org/) to control the tor.
 Our implementation started as a fork of  [tor-browser-selenium](https://github.com/isislovecruft/tor-browser-selenium) (by  @isislovecruft).